-Martyn began working with us as a volunteer in November 2018 last year as our IT specialist.
-By day he is a Director at Ensono, a global managed service provider in cloud computing.
+Martyn began working with us as a volunteer in November 2018 as our IT specialist.
+By day he is responsible for technical leadership of internal software development, cloud governance and DevOps.
 He is helping with internal IT needs, security, policy and an improved website and backend sales system.

 John Hope – Office Manager

 John, as well as being married to Kath since 1983, has been her constant support since she first began her passion in 2009 of starting Hope2Sleep as an unofficial non-profit, after recognising there was little support for people diagnosed with sleep apnoea.
 Due to seeing the incredible positive change in Kath through her own diagnosis, he was more than happy to work hard himself in the background with household chores and cooking, to free Kath’s time to continue her music teaching practice whilst building Hope2Sleep to the point it is today – a registered charity in huge demand!

 John has had several occupations in his working life, and his last post was working on the railway, where as well as supporting Kath he also worked hard processing orders from our own bedroom in between his shifts.
 An opportunity arose for early retirement, and whilst he loved his job on the railway, he made the decision to retire early so that he could continue his work with the charity on a full time basis.
 He does admit he likes the fact that he and Kath have their home back now the charity are in their premises, and of course marrying Kath meant his name ‘Hope’ came in handy when choosing a name for the charity!

 Natalie Fox – Executive Assistant to CEO and Chair